Planning Branch

 The mission of the Continuity Planning Program is to improve the State of Arizona agencies' preparedness, response, and recovery capabilities from all-hazard emergencies.
 This is achieved through continuity planning - an inwardly focused form of contingency planning that supports the agency's strategic plan and its continued delivery of essential services/functions.
 A proactive continuity program is considered a best business practice in supporting the state’s priorities of protecting our communities and fiscal responsibility by continuing to perform essential services/functions during any disruptive event.

 Under Governor's Executive Order 2013-06, DEMA is responsible for developing a continuity program to help guide and assist state agencies in their continuity planning efforts, and each state agency is required to have a continuity of operations (COOP) plan.
-The Program document outlines continuity planning guidance.
+The program document outlines continuity planning guidance.
 The Planning Branch also provides continuity of government planning assistance to local, county, and tribal governments.